Rilmxp/Veggie-Menu/README.md

 ## For README:

     - Makes one call with all the necessary information since it is needed to display and filter recipes on homepage.
     - ingredients for example wheat flour measures in mll or even water in "servings" but that is the information passed from the API.
-Same regarding chicken or other meat broth which are vegetarian but treated as such by the api.
+Same regarding chicken or other meat broths which are vegetarian but treated as such by the api.
-    - Event the pagenotfound content has been placed inside the layout folder since it doesn't change in any way.